Updated June 9, 2023

-It is most probably the first testing carried out for the application that is being developed.
-Unit testing as the name suggests will be carried out on a block of code or unit of code as it is being developed so that to test that particular functionality of unit is working fine.
-Most of the times unit testing is carried out by the developer only.
+It is probably the first testing carried out for the application being developed.
+Developers perform unit testing on a block or unit of code during its development to ensure that the specific functionality of that unit is working correctly.
+Most of the time, unit testing is carried out by the developer only.

-As an application developer, the developer when completes a part or functionality development then he carries out this unit testing to make sure it is working fine and depending on the result only they proceed further.
+As an application developer, when completing a part or functionality development, the developer tests this unit to ensure it is working fine, and depending on the result, only they proceed further.
 Unit testing is a better way to identify the major bugs in the code.
-If ignored, then in the later part we may find it difficult to detect.
-The bugs identified are easy to detect, easy to fix and hence efficient on cost-wise as well.
+If ignored, then in the later part, we may find it difficult to detect.
+The bugs identified are easy to detect, easy to fix, and hence efficient cost-wise as well.

 2. Static and Dynamic Analysis

-Static analysis testing is nothing but the following code to catch through any defects.
+Static analysis testing is nothing but the following code to catch any defects.
 Here we will not be executing the code.
-Dynamic analysis testing is running the code and analyzing the output to identify the possible defects.
+Dynamic analysis testing runs the code and analyzes the output to identify possible defects.
 This type of testing is mainly for the validation of the data.

 3. Memory Leaks Testing

-If we work as IT professional then we might have heard optimization term quite many times.
-This is a major concern for any application and testing it thoroughly will help from saving log running time of applications.
-Generally, memory leaks are a major culprit for the code to run logger times.
-Hence any sort of memory leaks must be identified.
-This testing is mainly handled by QA specialist and this testing is must if you are handling large scale projects which have a heavy dependency on the memory.
+We might have heard optimization terms often if we work as IT professionals.
+This is a major concern for any application, and testing it thoroughly will help from saving the log running time of applications.
+Generally, memory leaks are a major culprit for the code to run longer times.
+Hence any memory leaks must be identified.
+A QA specialist mainly handles this testing, and this testing is a must if you are handling large-scale projects which have a heavy dependency on memory.

 4. Statement Coverage